emberjs/website/source/guides/testing/testing-user-interaction.md

 });
 ```

 The helpers that perform actions use a global promise object and automatically chain onto that promise object if it exists.
-This allows you write your tests without worrying about async behaviour your helper might trigger.
+This allows you to write your tests without worrying about async behaviour your helper might trigger.

 ```javascript
 test("creating a post displays the new post", function(){